 There are many available technologies that allow doctors to view organs and tissue that might show the presence of fluid or tumors.
 Imaging technologies are important techniques not only to make a mesothelioma diagnosis, but also for determining a treatment plan and for tracking the patient’s response to the treatments.

-A computed tomography (CT) scan uses x-rays and computers to give more sophisticated and detailed pictures of the insides of the body than conventional x-rays.
-CT is considered the gold-standard imaging test for a diagnosis.
+A computed tomography (CT) scan uses x-rays and computers to give more sophisticated and detailed pictures of the insides of the body.
+CT scans are more advanced that X-ray test and can provide more accurate results.

-Magnetic Resonance Imaging (MRI) uses a strong magnetic field and radiowaves to scan the body.
-MRI provides much better imaging of soft-tissue contrast than does CT and is often used for staging and surgical planning.
+Magnetic Resonance Imaging or MRI uses magnetic fields and radiowaves to scan the body.
+MRI provides much better picture than computed tomography scans and is often used for planning patient’s surgery.

 PET-CT is a cutting-edge imaging technique that combines PET scans and CT scans in one machine.
-This allows the physician to precisely register the functional imaging of PET with the anatomical imaging of CT to provide a more complete understanding of a patient’s individual disease status.
+These are often called PET scans or PET imaging and is a type of nuclear medicine imaging technology.
+This test provides the doctor with a more complete understanding of a patient’s individual disease status.

-A laparoscopy can be used to see and obtain a biopsy of a peritoneal tumor.
+A laparoscopy is a surgical procedure used to obtain a sample of the peritoneal tumor.
 In this procedure, a flexible tube is attached to a video camera that is inserted into the abdominal cavity via small incisions.

 A tissue sample of a pleural or pericardial tumor can be obtained during a thoracoscopy.
 A thoracoscope, a telescope-like instrument connected to a video camera, is inserted through a small incision into the chest, along with small surgical tools.
 The doctor can see the tumor through the thoracoscope and can use special tools to take a tissue biopsy.